apivideo/api.video-api-client-generator/templates/typescript/doc/MIGRATE.md

 Listing methods are now called `list` instead of `search`.
 They don't fetch all pages by default, this is now left to the user.
-This also means return value has changed, instead of returning the array of data, it now returns the full response body:
+This also means the return value has changed.
+Instead of returning the array of data, it now returns the full response body:
 ```json
 {